 Ultimately, researchers would like to raise pigs or cows with fully developed human organs suitable for organ transplant.
 That could realize the promise implied by the mouse pancreas work.
 However, it would depend upon immense improvements on the efficiency with which human cells can be grown within these large mammals.

 Any time that researchers implant human cells into animals, ethical issues arise.

 – Animal rights activists often oppose research employing animals even if the aim of the research is to save the lives of humans.

 – Others, perhaps stoked by too many horror films, worry that chimera research might produce half-human monsters.

 – The U.S. National Institutes of Health decided in 2009 not to fund programs in which researchers introduce human cells into animal embryos, due to “ethical and animal welfare concerns.”
-Although NIH stated in August 2016 that they expect to lift their ban, thus far that has not happened.
+Although NIH stated in August 2016 that they expect to lift their ban, thus far that has not happened1.
 (The Salk study described above did not use any federal funding.)

-– The ethical concerns focus on the possibility that human cells might boost the intelligence of animal brains, or that human cells might develop into sperm or eggs within the animal.
+– The ethical concerns1 focus on the possibility that human cells might boost the intelligence of animal brains, or that human cells might develop into sperm or eggs within the animal.
 The Salk researchers avoided this possibility by destroying the pig embryos long before they reached maturity.

 Implications of Ethical Concerns